 - Use plain language in all materials

 - Choose an independent facilitator who understands the user group

 - Thank users and show how you have acted on their insights.

 - Test with users not involved in the development

 This guide supports the PIF TICK assessment process for criteria:

-- 3.0 Identifying need – Resources are produced to meet a genuine need
+- 3.0 Need: Resources meet a genuine need.

-- 5.0 Involving users – Users have been involved in the development of information resources
+- 5.0 Involving users: Users are involved in the development of information.

-- 7.0 Layout and design – Resources are easy to access and navigate
+- 7.0 Content and design: Information is clearly communicated, easy to access and navigate.